Dual-Iron/RwModLoader/README.md

 ## What is it?
-Realm is a modloader for [Rain World](https://rainworldgame.com/) that lets you reload mods without closing the game.
+Realm is an in-game modloader for [Rain World](https://rainworldgame.com/) that lets you reload mods without closing the game.
 For users, this means less troubleshooting.
 For developers, this means you can test features rapidly.

-To add mods, just drop them in the `Rain World/BepInEx/plugins` folder like usual.
-Realm will handle the rest.
+The mod menu can be found on the title screen.
+To add mods, drop them in the plugins folder and refresh.

 https://user-images.githubusercontent.com/31146412/137647603-6034790d-cfcb-40b0-a425-fe113ce7481f.mp4